codefresh-io/docs.codefresh.io/_docs/promotions/product-releases.md

 <!--- NIMA: add an xref to the three different ways promotions can be triggered -->

 ##### Releases & Products
-A Release is added for a Product when a Promotion Flow is triggered, either automatically or manually for that product.
+A release is created for a product when a promotion is triggered, either automatically or manually.
-On drill down into a Product, the Releases tab displays the list of ongoing and completed releases for the product, with the option of getting detailed insights on a specific release.
+On drill down into a product, the Releases tab displays the list of ongoing and completed releases, with the option of getting detailed insights on each release.

 ##### Releases & developers
 As an application developer or a DevOps engineer, you often lack visibility into the deployment process after pushing your code, only being alerted when issues arise.
-Our Releases feature changes this dynamic by offering full visibility at all times, whether you need to monitor an ongoing deployment, identify and resolve issues for deployments, or understand the changes involved in a release.
+Our Releases feature changes this dynamic by offering full visibility at all times, whether you need to monitor an ongoing deployment, identify and resolve issues for failed deployments, or understand the changes involved in a release.

 ##### Use cases
 Whether you are a product manager or an application developer, with Releases, you can: